wofsauge/IsaacDocs/docs/EntityPlayer.md

 Get the userdata of the pocketitem (Card,Pill,rune) in a said slot.

 ???+ bug "Bugs"
-    This function returns userdata, which cant be processed.
+    This function returns userdata, which can't be processed.
 It is therefore broken and should not be used!
 ___
 ### Get·Recent·Movement·Vector () {: aria-label='Functions' }
 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }